reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(400d, squareArea.apply(20L));
 }
 ```
 The test applies an `LongFunction` to compute the area of a square figure.
-It ensures that the function correctly calculates the area of square from the side in long.
+It ensures that the function correctly calculates the area of square from the side in `long`.

 ### LongToDoubleFunction

-The `LongToDoubleFunction` interface represents a function that accepts an long-valued argument and produces a double-valued result.
-This is the long-to-double primitive specialization for `Function`.
+**The `LongToDoubleFunction` interface represents a function that accepts an long-valued argument and produces a double-valued result.**
 ```java
 @FunctionalInterface
 public interface LongToDoubleFunction {
   double applyAsDouble(long value);
 }
 ```
-This is a functional interface whose functional method is `applyAsDouble(long)`.
+**This is the long-to-double primitive specialization for `Function`.** This is a functional interface whose functional method is `applyAsDouble(long)`.

 Let's see an example of how to use `LongToDoubleFunction`: